vega/falcon/README.md

 ## Milestones

--   [ ] Take the current Falcon and decouple it from the UI
+-   [x] Take the current Falcon and decouple it from the UI
+-   [ ] Refactor the code to be more modular and reusable
 -   [ ] Support Categorical Dimensions
 -   [ ] Update the Live demo with Svelte and some premade charts
--   [ ] TO BE DETERMINED